zeroDivZero/notes-excel/notes/functions/text/LEN.md

 # `LEN()`

-Num of chars in string.
+Number of characters in string.

 ## Syntax